 He then asked me a life changing question, “How are those not spiritual?
 Why not approach acts of justice as spiritual disciplines?”

 I had never thought of that before!
 I was wandering around this spiritual desert searching for existing bodies of water promised to me, never thinking that, perhaps, the water I needed was just below the surface.

 Doing acts of justice became the well that I dug in the desert, providing the spiritual sustenance I needed each day.
 Perhaps this is why God commanded acts of justice in the Law (Deut 24:14-22), Prophets (Amos 5:24), and the Gospels (Matt 25).
 It is no coincidence that Jesus teaches his disciples in Matt 5:6 that those who do justice (another valid way of translating “the righteous”) will be filled.

 Pastors, non-profit leaders, or any other Christians, do you need to dig wells of justice in the deserts of your souls so that you may be filled?
 Maybe feeding those experiencing homelessness in your neighborhood or fighting against oppressive immigration laws can be the very way you experience the love and presence of God, not as a way of earning God’s love, but by experiencing the love of God that has always been there just beneath the surface.

 What if doing acts of justice in your neighborhood became part of your spiritual discipline, working in tandem with prayer and the reading of scripture?
 It has sustained me in the desert, and I pray that it sustains you as well.

-Colton Curry is the Social Justice Advocate for Together LA.
-He holds a B.A. in Practical Theology from Howard Payne University, and is currently working on a Masters of Divinity at Fuller Theological Seminary with an emphasis in Christian Ethics.
+Colton Curry reports on and participates in local and global Social Justice issues.
+He holds a B.A. in Practical Theology from Howard Payne University, and has a MDiv from Fuller Theological Seminary with an emphasis in Christian Ethics.
+Contact: email@example.com.